IIIF/api/source/api/content-state/0.2/index.md

 }
 ```

-This form is better suited to scenarios where compactness is important, for example a query string parameter, where it is also more likely to be combined with Base64-encoding.
+This form is better suited to scenarios where compactness is important, for example a query string parameter, where it is will be combined with Base64-encoding as described in Section 2.3.

 #### 2.2.4 Target URL

-The content state may be supplied as a string whose value is the URL of the `target` property only.
+This is the simplest form and is just the URL of a resource.
+The content state may be supplied as a string whose value is the `id` (the URL) of the `target` property only.
 For the example above, this would be the URL `https://example.org/iiif/item1/manifest`.
-The client would load this manifest and display it.
+The client would simply load this Manifest and display it.

 While supporting many requirements for sharing resources and initialising a client application, this form is not capable of expressing content states that are part of a IIIF resource, such as a Canvas within a Manifest, or a region of a Canvas.
 One of the other forms must be used for these purposes.

 ### 2.3 Protocol

+There are many ways in which the content state data shown in Section 2.2 could be passed to, or exported from, IIIF compatible software such as a viewer.
+This section defines a Protocol for the transfer of this data, so that implementing software can receive or pass a content state without specific knowledge of other participating software.

 If a client is capable of reading the content state from the value of an HTTP GET or POST request parameter, it _MUST_ look for the content state in a request parameter called `iiif-content`.

-If a client is capable of reading the content state from an HTML attribute, the client _SHOULD_ look for the content state in an attribute called `data-iiif-content`.
+If a client is capable of reading the content state from the value of an attribute on an HTML element that instantiates the client, it _SHOULD_ look for the content state in an attribute called `data-iiif-content`.

+A content state annotation may be published inline as part of an HTML document, as in the preceding `data-iiif-content` example, or as a query string parameter forming part of the `href` property of an HTML anchor tag.
-The content state _MAY_ be Base64-encoded, and a client _SHOULD_ accept it in that form.
-It is _RECOMMENDED_ that when passing the content state as JSON-LD in a query string parameter, Base64-Encoding is used, as unencoded JSON is vulnerable to corruption.
+Any content state that is in JSON-LD form, rather than a simple URL string, _MUST_ be Base64-encoded when declared inline in an HTML document, and a client _MUST_ accept it in that form.
+The destination character set when encoding _MUST_ be UTF-8.
+For example, when passing the content state as JSON-LD in a query string parameter, Base64-Encoding is used, as unencoded JSON is vulnerable to corruption.
+Simple URL forms _SHOULD_ be plain strings.

+When published as inline, Base-64-encoded JSON-LD in the full form given in 2.2, the content state Annotation _MAY_ omit the `id` and `@context` properties.

-The content state _MAY_ be URL-encoded, and a client _SHOULD_ accept it in that form.
+If the content state is a simple URL, it _MAY_ be URL-encoded, and a client _SHOULD_ accept it in that form.

-A client _MUST_ be able to read and process the value in any of the four forms listed above.
-URL forms _SHOULD_ be plain strings, and JSON-LD forms _SHOULD_ be encoded.

-If the content state is a URL, the client _MUST_ load the resource at that URL and process it.
+If the content state is a simple URL, the client _MUST_ load the resource at that URL and process it.
 The resource at that URL _MUST_ be the full Annotation as in 2.2.2. above, or a IIIF Resource as in 2.2.4.
 That is, the de-referenced response _MUST_ be JSON-LD, and _SHOULD_ have a value of `type` taken from `Annotation`, `Collection` and `Manifest`.
+The response _MUST_ use UTF-8 encoding.

 (TODO - _MAY_ be `Canvas`, `Range`, but prefer to do that as an annotation target not as a raw resource.)

-If the content state is JSON-LD the client _MUST_ inspect the `type` property to decide whether the value is the full Annotation, or the value of the `target` property of an implied Annotation.
-TODO: I think that if you are not targeting a IIIF resource you MUST use the full form 2.2.1, so if the dereferenced object is of `type` Annotation a client knows this isn't the `target`.
+If the content state is JSON-LD the client _MUST_ inspect the `type` property to decide whether the value is the full content state Annotation (indicated by the additional presence of the `selecting` motivation), or the value of the `target` property of an implied content state Annotation.

-__Notes and Questions__<br/><br/>
-In this updated version, the string `https://example.org/my-manifest` is a valid content state.
-Which aligns the most simple content state mechanism with what any viewer must do already - load a resource from a URL.<br/><br/>Does the inline full Annotation version require `id`?<br/>Does it require `@context`?<br/>Should we require a different parameter name when the value is just the target of the Annotation, rather than the full Annotation, or should we stick to one parameter and require the client to check its `type` and process accordingly?<br/>For nicer query string parameters, should we permit a syntax that is invalid JSON-LD but valid JSON in the same form (i.e., no quotes, and/or single quotes), or even not valid JSON?:<br/><br/>`viewer.html?iiif-content={"id":"https://example.org/iiif/item1/manifest","type":"Manifest"}`<br/><br/><a href="http://tify.sub.uni-goettingen.de/demo.html?manifest=https://manifests.sub.uni-goettingen.de/iiif/presentation/PPN857449303/manifest">See TIFY to get an idea of what this feels like</a> (observe the `tify` parameter as you change the content state).
-{: .warning}

 ## 3. Initialisation
 {: #initialisation}